 Advanced Tips

-- If your router can reserve IP address for Firewalla, please do so.
+- If your router can reserve an IP address for Firewalla, please do so.
 This will avoid problems if you have static port mapping.

-- By default, firewalla uses UPnP to map VPN ports, we have seen some routers are buggy, and may lose this port mapping to avoid this
+- By default, Firewalla uses UPnP to map VPN ports, we have seen some routers are buggy, and may lose this port mapping to avoid this

 - You can turn off and on VPN Server, this usually will fix the problem